zonradkuse/covid-data-processing/README.md

 ------------------------

 1. clone repo to your machine
-2. in repo: `git submodule update`
+2. in repo: `git submodule update --init`
 3. `jupyter notebook`
 4. load the `non-interactive-plots` notebook
 5. explore